Best Portrait Lenses For Canon DSLR

 Recently, we came across a question on a digital photography forum.
-An enthusiast photographer was looking to buy a the best portrait lens for his Canon EOS Rebel Series (Rebel T3).
+An enthusiast photographer was looking to buy the best portrait lens for his Canon EOS Rebel Series (Rebel T3).

-He says he owns two kit lenses but wants to invest in a third lens, which would help him make better and sharper infant photography / portrait images.
+He says he owns two kit lenses but wants to invest in a third lens, which would help him make better and sharper infant photography/portrait images.
 He also expressed his desire to shoot more macro photography.

 In this article, we will make an attempt to answer his questions.

-The Canon EOS Rebel T-Series and crop-factor
+EOS Rebel T-Series and Crop-Factor

 The Canon Rebel is a crop sensor camera which has a sensor size of 22 x 14.7mm.
 A crop sensor only uses the center area of the image coming through a 35mm lens.
 Thus, with lenses that are designed for ‘normal’ 35mm cameras, the Canon Rebel Cameras and other such crop-sensor cameras use the center area of the image while discarding the rest.